 1. Medical equipment fraud

 It is Similar to the upcoming of services, as providing medical devices fraudulently.
-Consider few health insurance fraud examples; a paralyzed patient would get Medicare billing for a power wheelchair while only a manual wheelchair was required.
+Consider a few examples of health insurance fraud examples; a paralyzed patient would get Medicare billing for a power wheelchair while only a manual wheelchair was required.
 The patient will be charged for the devices that he never actually used.
 The health insurance company will pay the bill for Medicare devices that the patient has never received.

 2. Billing for services never provided

 Medicaid and Medicare can only reimburse for the procedures that are medically performed.
 Unethical medical billing services practices for treatment that were never given to the patient often used as a method of billing fraudulently to health insurers.
 This may include falsifying the signature of persons enrolled in Medicare and the use of bribes or kickbacks for corrupt medical billing services professionals.

 3. Upcoding of services

 Upcoding is a medical billing fraud.
-Billing Medicare and Medicaid programs for services that are more expensive than the actual procedure.
-By using codes for serious procedures with higher payment rates, providers can significantly increase their claimed payments.
+Billing Medicare and Medicaid programs for more expensive services than the actual procedure.
+Providers can significantly increase their claimed payments by using codes for serious procedures with higher payment rates.

 In this type of insurance fraud, a provider will not submit exactly the same bill but will change a small portion of the date to bill Medicare twice for the same service rendered when services were rendered only once.
 Instead of filing a single claim twice, the same health care service is charged twice, and fraudulently get paid extra.

 A single comprehensive code supposedly covers the bills for a particular group of services.
 But the physician will provide billing codes for multiple procedures for each service provided.
 These services would normally cost less if bundled together.
 However, handling the claim will charge Medicare a higher fee, leading to a higher payout for the fraudulent party.